Comet Lucifer

 Comet Lucifer (コメット・ルシファー, Kometto Rushifā) is a 12-episode Japanese anime television series produced by Eight Bit and directed by Yasuhito Kikuchi.
 It aired between October 4 and December 20, 2015.
-The anime has been licensed in North America by Sentai Filmworks.
+The anime has been licensed in North America by Sentai Filmworks and in Asia-Pacific by Medialink.

 Plot

 Gift is a world where glittering blue crystals known as Giftium are buried deep underground.
 A young boy named Sōgo Amagi lives in the prosperous mining town of Garden Indigo.
 Sōgo, whose hobby is collecting rare crystals, one day becomes involved in a dispute between classmates Kaon, Roman, and Otto.
 He wanders deep into the ruins of a mine and discovers an underground lake.
 There, Sōgo meets a mysterious blue-haired girl with red eyes named Felia and their fateful meeting is the start of a new adventure with their newly formed bond.